TashdidAlam/kodekloud_engineer_tasks/Linux_Tasks/Create_a_user.md

 **b.
 Set UID to 1128 and its home directory to /var/www/yousuf.**

 <span style="color: red;">The below commands based on different question server, user name & other details that might differ.
-So please read the task carefully before executing it.
-All the Best</span>
+So please read the task carefully before executing it. </span>

 ```
 ssh tony@stapp01